Bangarang

 "Bangarang" is a song by American electronic music producer Skrillex.
 It was released as a single from his EP of the same name.
-It features guest rap vocals from American hip hop recording artist Sirah.
+It featured guest rap vocals from American hip hop recording artist Sirah.
 "Bangarang" intersperses Sirah's rap vocals throughout the song.
-The song's title and lyrics reflect the battle cry of the Lost Boys in the 1991 movie Hook.
+The title comes from Jamaican Patois, where it means a noisy commotion, by way of the 1991 film Hook, where it is used as a battle cry.

-"Bangarang" is one of Skrillex's most commercially successful singles.
-It has charted within the United States, United Kingdom, Australia, Austria, France, New Zealand, Norway and Sweden.
+"Bangarang" was one of Skrillex's most commercially successful singles.
+It was charted within the United States, United Kingdom, Australia, Austria, France, New Zealand, Norway and Sweden.
 A music video for the song premiered on February 16, 2012 via his official YouTube channel.
 "Bangarang" received airplay on some modern rock radio stations.
 The song won a Grammy Award for Best Dance Recording.

-Sirah forgot to close the window before recording it, and thus birds are audible in the recording.

 Critical reception

 Jon Dollan from Rolling Stone noted "the laser-blasting inanity of the track, which ends with someone bragging, 'I'm eating Fun Dip right now/Not givin' a fuck.'
 Not a bad credo for music that makes a disco sugar high feel downright pornographic".
 Garret Kamps from Spin gave the song a positive review, calling it a "massively enjoyable, massively concussive collection of blips and bursts that sounds like something Moby might hear in his head during a heart attack, so thoroughly and dyspeptically is dubstep's characteristic bass wobble distorted and pushed into the red.
 That remains [his] signature trick ..."

 Rolling Stone named the song the 22nd-best song of 2012.